airborne-commando/OPSEC-OSINT-Tools/markdown/HUMINT.md

 **HUMINT (Human Intelligence)** refers to intelligence gathered through direct human interaction, such as interviews, observation, and interpersonal communication.
 Unlike technical intelligence (e.g., [SIGINT](https://www.emsopedia.org/entries/signal-intelligence-sigint/) or [IMINT](https://www.emsopedia.org/entries/image-intelligence-imint/)), HUMINT is decidedly low-tech.
 It is a matter, ultimately, of personal interaction, and practitioners of HUMINT are "spies" in the purest sense of the word.
 The more closely an operative functions in the community, the more his or her information comes from word of mouth, and the more he or she is practicing true HUMINT[^encyclopedia].

-According to Ouellette, HUMINT collectors must identify individuals with intelligence value in the local populace and track routine travelers in order to build efficient operations and gather information from areas inaccessible to friendly forces[^Ouellette].

-In HUMINT you may also use this to elicit information from a human source[^DoS].

-"A HUMINT source is a person from whom information can be obtained.
+Performing source operations, communicating with host nation (HN) officials and allied counterparts, extracting information from specific sources, debriefing US and allied forces and civilian personnel, including refugees, displaced persons (DPs), third-country nationals, and local residents, questioning EPWs and other detainees, and initially taking advantage of documents, media, and materiel are just a few of the tasks that fall under the purview of HUMINT[^DoS].

-The source may either possess first- or second-hand knowledge normally obtained through sight or hearing.
-Potential HUMINT sources include threat, neutral, and friendly military and civilian personnel.
-Categories of HUMINT sources include but are not limited to detainees, refugees, DPs, local inhabitants, friendly forces, and members of foreign governmental and non-governmental organizations (NGOs)[^DoS]."
+Potential HUMINT sources include friendly, neutral, and threat military and civilian personnel; potential HUMINT sources include detainees, refugees, DPs, local residents, friendly forces, and members of foreign governmental and non-governmental organizations (NGOs).
+A HUMINT source is a person from whom information can be obtained; the source may have first- or second-hand knowledge typically obtained through sight or hearing[^DoS].

 ## What is HUMINT?